Sardinia the island that delivers so much

 What’s in store when you join us on this fabulous week in Sardinia.

 We always do 2 full days of excursions.
 Already planned is a day to Corsica.
-Spending the day in Bonifacio which is beautiful.
-We were there earlier this year and loved it!
+Spending the day in Bonifacio which is beautiful (weather permitting).

-We will also visit a lovely medieval town of Castelsardo, plus wine tasting at a local vineyard.
+We will also visit a lovely medieval town like Castelsardo or Alghero, plus wine tasting at a local vineyard.
 Being at the beach opens up a whole new area of activities.
 Gorgeous coastal walks, snorkelling , boat trips.
 We always fit in plenty and have so much fun.

-Of course the week will include 10 sessions of Pilates or your chosen course including a 1-1.
-Cookery lessons with our chef plus plenty of wonderful food and drink on the terrace with sea views.
+Of course the week will include 10 sessions of Pilates or your chosen course.
 You will not be disappointed!

 Sardinia captivates with its wild hinterland, out-of-this-world beaches and endearing eccentricities.
 Here coastal drives thrill, prehistory puzzles and four million sheep rule the roads.